 When it comes to culture, we have to question everything.
 If we end up deciding it’s a good thing, then OK, but let’s be real about our Christianity and ask the questions.

 It certainly wasn’t in December.
 There definitely was no pine tree there, with or without decorations and candles.
-If the gifts are based on the gifts the magicians gave Jesus, then why do we give them to each other and not give gifts to Jesus every year, especially if it’s his
+If the gifts are based on the gifts the magicians gave Yeshua, then why do we give them to each other and not give gifts to Yeshua every year, especially if it’s his

 birthday?
 Would you come to my birthday party and bring a gift for yourself and not one for me?

 The Bible certainly doesn’t tell us to celebrate it.
-In fact, if anything in Romans 14 Paul is saying we shouldn’t have any special days.
+In fact, if anything in Romans 14 Paulus is saying we shouldn’t have any special days.

 There is more information in this article Traditions

-If there was not Christmas already, would you be pushing to start it as a tradition?
+If there wasn’t already a Christmas, would you be pushing to start it as a tradition?
 Why?

-And once we question celebrating Jesus’ birthday, let’s keep asking questions of our culture and ask, “Why do we celebrate your birthday?”
+And once we question celebrating Yeshua’s birthday, let’s keep asking questions of our culture and ask, “Why do we celebrate your birthday?”

 I can completely understand parents celebrating the birth of their child.
 Once, when they’re born.
 But why do we keep doing that every year?
 Where did this come from?
 Have people always done this?